Skip to main content

 Remcloud refers to a python routine, remove_cloud, which is available for use in CASA with ALMA data, with the purpose of improving water vapor modeling and thereby phase calibration under certain conditions.

 The standard procedure to model and calibrate out phase delays due to water vapor is carried out by the wvrgcal CASA routine.
 This routine uses data from the ALMA water vapor radiometers (WVRs) to model the atmospheric water content due to water in the gaseous form, which gives rise to spectral emission lines.
 For the vast majority of observations undertaken at ALMA this provides an accurate sky model which allows excellent antenna phase offset corrections resulting in well calibrated images.
-In addition to the spectral emission lines due to gaseous water, however, liquid water can also arise in the atmosphere (IE clouds), which gives rise to a sloped continuum emission component.
+In addition to the spectral emission lines due to gaseous water, however, liquid water can also arise in the atmosphere (ie, clouds), which gives rise to a sloped continuum emission component.

 This continuum emission is not accounted for in the standard wvrgcal calibration.
 As a result, when significant cloud emission is present, the standard phase calibration may be sub optimal and resulting images may not reach their ideal sensitivity.
 Initial investigations suggest that this is rare, and that only a few percent of all execution blocks benefit significantly from the more complicated water vapor modeling of remcloud.
 For this reason remcloud has not yet been implemented in the standard ALMA calibration procedures, although it may occasionally be used on a case by case basis, in which case its application will be clearly noted in the QA2 text delivered to the PI.

 Observations which may benefit from remcloud correction, include those execution blocks which were observed under conditions with precipitable water vapor in excess of 1.5 mm, and for which the antenna phase correction factor calculated by the standard wvrgcal routine is small.
-As discussed in the Cycle 8 technical handbook, execution blocks which fall into this category of potentially being aided by remcloud are indicated in their QA0 reports (available through SnooPI) with the comment “Try REMCLOUD to reduce phase rms”.
+As discussed in section 11.3 of the Cycle 8 and later technical handbooks, execution blocks which fall into this category of potentially being aided by remcloud are indicated in their QA0 reports (available through SnooPI) with the comment “Try REMCLOUD to reduce phase rms”.
 Additional QA0+ reports may also note the phase rms values estimated for the science source using no water vapor correction, the standard wvrgcal correction, and the remcloud correction, along with images resulting from the best of the three options.

-In CASA 6.2.1.7:
+In CASA 6 onward:

 from casarecipes import remove_cloud as rc

-In CASA 5.6.1:
+In CASA 5:

 import recipes.remove_cloud as rc